• About Us

 In many parts of the Philippines, cash is still king.
 Credit cards, online banking and virtual wallets are fast gaining popularity, but there’s no doubt that cash is still the most common mode of payment.
 That might soon change as the country slowly transitions into a digital economy.
 Online payment platforms like PayPal and mobile wallets such as GCash are helping millions of Filipinos perform cashless transactions and reduce their dependence on cash.

 With the new GGives “buy now, pay later” feature in GCash, Filipinos have all the more reason to use their e-wallets to pay for their shopping instead of cash.
-Instead of bringing wads of cash to the store, you simply whip out your mobile phone and pay for all your purchases using GGives in GCash.
+Instead of bringing wads of cash to the store, you simply whip out your mobile phone and pay for all your purchases using GCash.
 The amazing thing is that any GCash user can use GGives and you don’t even have to submit a proof of income or fill out a bunch of application forms.

 GGives is definitely going to be a gamechanger in the local fintech scene as it enables millions of GCash users to buy now and pay later at thousands of partner stores and retailers all over the country.
 Imagine paying the cashier using only your mobile phone, and you don’t even need to top up your GCash wallet.
 With GGives, you can go shopping now and pay for your purchases in easy monthly installments.

 If you’re raring to give GGives a try, we’ve come up with this comprehensive guide to help you decide if it’s for you.
-You will learn how to activate GGives in GCash and how to use it when shopping.
+You will learn how to activate your account in GCash and how to use it when shopping.
 Don’t have a GCash account yet?
 Read this article to learn how to open a GCash account for free.

 What is GGives?

-GGives is a “buy now, pay later” feature of GCash that allows you to shop without worries and to pay in easy installments.
+GGives is the “buy now, pay later” feature of GCash that allows you to shop without worries and to pay in easy installments.
 You can borrow up to ₱30,000 and pay in 3, 6 or 12 monthly installments or “gives” for as low as 0% interest.

 GGives users are pre-approved based on their GScore, which is a trust rating based on their successful transactions in GCash.
 Basically, the higher your GScore, the higher your credit limit and your maximum spendable amount.